leahs02/J124final/README.md

 **Mid 1800s**
 Morphine becomes commercially produced.
 Hydroponic needles are invented and morphine becomes much easier to administer.
 Doctors start prescribing more morphine to chronic pain patients; it is utilized at high rates during the civil war to treat soldiers' battle injuries.
 Morphine addiction is widely recognized by the public

-**Late 1800**
+**Late 1800s**
 Scientist Alder Wright invented Heroin, a mix of morphine and other chemicals, in hopes it would be a less addictive painkiller to treat morphine addiction.
 It wasn’t until years after it had been implemented as a prescription pain killer that it was realized heroin was much more addictive than morphine.

 **Early 1900s**
 By 1914, the government placed their first real ban on the management of opioids with Congress’ passing of the Harrison Narcotics Act.
 The act regulated and taxed the production, importation and distribution of opioids.
 Ten years later, the 1924 Heroin Act outlawed all use of heroin.
 Around this same time, German researchers created Oxycodone from an opioid derivative.

-**Mid 1900**
+**Mid 1900s**
 Synthetic and semi-synthetic opioids started to emerge.
 Morphine’s use to manage pain in clinical practice began to be overtaken by these new semi-synthetic and synthetic opioids that are significantly more powerful.

-**Late 1900**
+**Late 1900s**
 Purdue Pharmaceuticals, a pharmaceutical company primarily owned by the Sackler Family, introduced OxyContin to the FDA in 1996.
 Oxycontin was their name brand for oxycodone, a semi-synthetic opioid.
 Perdue Pharmaceuticals aggressively marketed their drug as the first non-addictive opioid.
-Purdue Pharmaceuticals engaged in numerous quid-pro-quos with elite officials resulting in a special FDA label for OxyCotin’s approval.
+Purdue Pharmaceuticals engaged in numerous quid-pro-quos with elite officials resulting in a special FDA label for OxyContin’s approval.
 This marked the first time the FDA had ever labeled a class II narcotic as “less addictive”.
 The Sackler family completely fabricated the narrative of OxyContin.
 Their drug was tested by scientists and recommended by doctors on their payroll.
 Sales for the drug grew from $48 million in 1996 to almost $1.1 billion in 2000.

-**2000**
+**2000s**
 By 2001, OxyContin was the best-selling narcotic pain reliever in the United States.
 It continued to be heavily promoted through the first decade of the century even as information about the drug's true addictive nature was uncovered.
 Eventually, thousands of lawsuits against Perdue Pharmaceauticals and The Sackler family caused the company to declare bankrupcy in 2019.
-However, OxyCotin is still being overperscribed to patients for moderate pain, and their effects are omnipresent.
+However, OxyContin is still being overperscribed to patients for moderate pain, and their effects are omnipresent.

 # Sources
 ## The Data
 The data used in this project comes from the [Centers for Disease Control and Prevention](https://www.cdc.gov/).
 Specifically, the [Drug Overdose](https://www.cdc.gov/drugoverdose/index.html) and [National Center for Health Statistics](https://www.cdc.gov/nchs/hus/data-finder.htm?year=2017&table=Table%20027) pages.
 The aggregate dataset can be found [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSpUn5YX4K6HoXxvWlL0UbtekGjQzeFCzGaOChXGI-w8329MpoakTEYZ24AC5TpAWxK3GEVnf_g6bSc/pubhtml).

 ## Potential Interview Contacts
-1) Christina Mullins, Deputy Secretary of Mental Health and Substance Use Disorders at West Virginia Department of Healht and Human Resources.
+1) Christina Mullins, Deputy Secretary of Mental Health and Substance Use Disorders at West Virginia Department of Health and Human Resources.
 	* Email: Christina.R.Mullins@wv.gov
 	* Phone Number: 304-558-0627
 	* Christina Mullins has had the experience of living and working in West Virginia, the "ground-zero" state in the opioid crisis.
-Her insight on the hsitory of drug abuse in the area would be helpful in contexualizing the increasing trends seen in opioid overdose deaths from the 90's to recent.
+Her insight on the history of drug abuse in the area would be helpful in contexualizing the increasing trends seen in opioid overdose deaths from the 90's until recent.

 2) Andrea Boxill, MA, LCDCII, Director of Addiction Services at Columbus Public Health.
 	* Email: AKBoxill@columbus.gov